On today’s date in 1998, a Royal proclamation specified the design of a $200 gold coin that would be issued the following year.

 The coin, which was struck by the Royal Canadian Mint and depicted a stylized butterfly, was dubbed “The Butterfly.”
 The third coin in the four-coin series celebrating Canada’s native cultures and traditions, it features a butterfly in the traditional Mi’kmaq double curve, symbolic of the balance between the physical and spiritual worlds.

-”Our Native Cultures and Traditions gold coin series features beautiful original works by Canada’s finest artists,” said then-president of the Mint Danielle Wetherup. ”The Butterfly coin reflects the richness of Mi’kmaq traditions and the fine talent the Mi’kmaq bring to Canada’s artistic heritage.”
+”Our Native Cultures and Traditions gold coin series features beautiful original works by Canada’s finest artists,” said then Mint president Danielle Wetherup. ”The Butterfly coin reflects the richness of Mi’kmaq traditions and the fine talent the Mi’kmaq bring to Canada’s artistic heritage.”

 The 22-karat gold coin has a weight of 17.13 grams, a diameter of 29 mm and a Proof finish.
-It has a limited mintage of only 6,510.
+It has a limited mintage of only 6,510 pieces.

 CULTURES & TRADITIONS

-The Native Cultures and Traditions series used contemporary native art selected in co-operation with the Canadian Museum of Civilization and Indian and Northern Affairs Canada.
-Four different regions of the country were represented:
+The Native Cultures and Traditions series used contemporary native art selected in co-operation with the Canadian Museum of Civilization and Indian and Northern Affairs Canada (now split between Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada).